containers/safe_iterators.hpp

 Classes Using the Safe Iterator

-The following STLplus classes use iterators, all of them based on the safe_iterator class:
+The following STLplus classes use safe iterators, all of them based on the safe_iterator class:

 Interface